Find Grad Schools

 • Cost and Risk Analysis Manager

-There were about 217,900 jobs for Cost Estimator in 2016 (in the United States).
+In the United States, there were 217,900 jobs for Cost Estimator in 2016.
 New jobs are being produced at a rate of 10.5% which is above the national average.
 The Bureau of Labor Statistics predicts 22,900 new jobs for Cost Estimator by 2026.
-The BLS estimates 24,400 yearly job openings in this field.
+There will be an estimated 24,400 positions for Cost Estimator per year.

 undefined